xlowxlow/sc-claude-code-files/reading_notes/L8_notes.md

   populate these charts with real-world data from FRED
   ```

-  If you'd like to connect the dashbaord to real data, then you need at get an API key from FRED [here](https://fred.stlouisfed.org/docs/api/api_key.html).
+  If you'd like to connect the dashboard to real data, then you need at get an API key from FRED [here](https://fred.stlouisfed.org/docs/api/api_key.html).

 ## Alternative to Figma Official MCP server - Framelink Figma MCP server

-Here's a [guide](https://www.framelink.ai/docs/quickstart?utm_source=github&utm_medium=referral&utm_campaign=readme) on how how to configure the Framelink Figma MCP server (as well as some [best practices](https://www.framelink.ai/docs/best-practices) for using it)
+Here's a [guide](https://www.framelink.ai/docs/quickstart?utm_source=github&utm_medium=referral&utm_campaign=readme) on how to configure the Framelink Figma MCP server (as well as some [best practices](https://www.framelink.ai/docs/best-practices) for using it)

 You can configure it for Claude Code using: